 The most prominent requirement is the obligation to act exclusively in the common interest of the unitholders.
-Furthermore, the manager is required to, inter alia, maintain or cause to be maintained a register of all holders of units in the fund, immediately redeem a unit upon the request from a holder and to maintain a suitable diversification of investments in accordance with the principle of 'risk spreading' (see question 17).
+Further, the manager is required to, inter alia, maintain, or cause to be maintained, a register of all holders of units in the fund, immediately redeem a unit upon the request of a holder and maintain a suitable diversification of investments in accordance with the principle of 'risk spreading' (see question 17).
+Further, the AIFMA includes added provisions in relation to non-professional (retail) investors, including additional requirements for a Swedish marketing authorisation.